agamm/eze/README.md

-# velocity
+# flick
-Velocity brings your development up to speed with a minimalist set of commonly used functions.
+Flick brings your development up to speed with a minimalist set of commonly used functions. flick is the minimalist pocket knife for all your pythong needs.

 ## TODO:
 - add examples for each function, and a link to the implementation for usage outside of the lib.

 ## Usage
-`pip install velocity`
+`pip install flick`

-`import velocity as vc`
+`from flick import *`

 ### Strings
 - `b64` - base 64 encodes to a string (no bytes needed!)